 To celebrate the publication of my book, Christ Is for Us (Abingdon, 2016), I was delighted to be interviewed by blogger Cara Meredith on her website, and I’m happy to share our conversation below as well.

-- Tell us a bit about yourself, will you?
+Cara Meredith: I’m so glad you’re here with us today!
+Tell us a bit about yourself, will you?

-- What was the inspiration behind it?
+Do tell, what was the inspiration behind it?

-- How do you hope readers will be changed by reading your words?
+How do you hope readers will be changed by reading your words?

-- How have YOU been changed by writing the book?
+Lest we forget to ask, how have YOU been changed by writing the book?

 I’m more naturally drawn to the stories of Jesus, but in writing this book, I gained a new appreciation for the writing of the apostle Paul, especially the book of Romans.
 I gained a new appreciation for studying Scripture in community as I met with a small study group during the time I was writing this book, and included some of our discussion.
 Now that the book is out and Lent has begun, I’ll be meeting with another small group where we hope to deepen our experience of Christ is for us, and strengthen our sense of community together.